-John Cain, who has been a familiar radio voice for half a century in central Arkansas, marked his 80th birthday Wednesday.
+John Cain, who has been a familiar radio voice for a half-century in central Arkansas, marked his 80th birthday Wednesday.
 He is also known for his efforts to preserve African-American culture.
-Many longtime friends and colleagues came together at Little Rock's Whitewater Tavern Wednesday night to celebrate with live music and cake.
+Many longtime friends and colleagues came together at Little Rock's White Water Tavern that night to celebrate with live music and cake.

 Cain, who is program director of community radio station KABF-FM 88.3, has also hosted KUAR's 52nd Street Jazz for more than three decades.
 He has been on the air in some capacity for "51 years and counting."

 Cain got his start in the early 1960s working as an engineer and overnight disc jockey at Little Rock R&B station KALO-AM 1250.
 At the time the Federal Communications Commission required such stations to have a licensed engineer at transmitter sites at night, which is where Cain hosted his program from midnight to 6 a.m. five days a week.

 He says he made a proposal to KALO station manager Ed Phelan to feature material "that you don’t hear normally, some off-Broadway theater focusing on African-Americans to change the profile that was there, buffoonery, not intellectual stuff," Cain said.
 "It was overnight radio that really gave me the opportunity to become a preservationist of sorts, a musicologist, a mixologist or whatever you want to call it."

 The material, he says, was "Everything you can imagine.
 All of the American music that was developed from early jazz, occasionally film music, field hollers were… I put that into the programs too to bring consciousness and awareness to how American music developed."
 Field hollers were historically sung by laborers working in the fields together.
 Occasionally Cain says he would fill in during daytime shifts playing more top 40-oriented music, but that the overnight was where he developed his niche.